cocoon2wong/Project-Jocker/README.md

    python scripts/sdd_pedestrian.py
    ```

-3. After these steps, you can download our model weights file [here](https://github.com/cocoon2wong/Project-Jocker/releases), and put them into the `./weights` folder (optional).
+3. After these steps, you can find and download our model weights file [here](https://github.com/cocoon2wong/Project-Jocker/releases), and put them into the `./weights` folder (optional).

 You can start the quick evaluation via the following commands: